spamegg1/reviews/README.md

 https://www.edx.org/course/computer-graphics-uc-san-diegox-cse167x
 ### <a name="ml"></a> Machine Learning
 https://www.coursera.org/learn/machine-learning
+Wow, this was one of the BEST courses I took ever.
+So good.
+The instructor Andrew Ng is, if I understand correctly, the founder of Coursera.
+His teaching style is great.
+The material, PDFs/notes, videos, assignments are all top-notch quality.
+They also introduced me to the free MATLAB alternative, GNU Octave.

+You learn a lot in this course (single/multivariate linear regression, gradient descent algorithms, neural networks, supervised/unsupervised learning, PCA: principle component analysis, K-means clustering), and it's all applied immediately with the programming assignments.
+Moreover what you learn is directly applicable in the real world.
+You can take these "basics of ML" and immediately start solving problems with them!
+The PAs are very cool: handwritten digit recognition, spam filtering, predicting housing prices, OCR detection, movie recommendations, and so on.
+You also learn how to analyze a poorly performing ML algorithm, how to diagnose its problems, how to play around with parameters and so on.

+The mathematics/linear algebra is complicated, the formulas look super dense, and admittedly this course (and ML in general) has a SERIOUS notation problem.
+Subscripts, superscripts, all over the place.
+The formulas are very difficult to read sometimes.
+But surprisingly you actually don't need to know any partial derivatives or serious linear algebra!
+The instructor explains everything clearly.

+You also need to spend some time thinking about how to correctly "vectorize" the formulas.
+Quite often in contrast to how they are presented in the slides, you have to switch rows and columns of matrices when you write the code.
+Thankfully the PA instructions make that very clear.

+*Spam's recommendation:* What are you waiting for?
+TAKE IT RIGHT NOW!

 ### <a name="compilers"></a> Compilers
 https://www.udacity.com/course/compilers-theory-and-practice--ud168
 I took this because the Stanford compilers course became unavailable.
 This course has no programming assignments, only quizzes, which was OK by me.
 I'm interested in compilers but not that much.
 It's a pretty good course.
 Especially the beginning parts that teach you the theory of regular expressions and deterministic/non-deterministic finite state machines, and later, context-free grammars.
 It's a very long course, and it gets super complicated towards the end when you deal with low-level code generation matters.
 However the problems involved are extremely interesting and hard, like parse trees, register allocation and control flow graphs.

 *Spam's recommendation:* Don't take it.
 What, are you crazy enough to write a compiler?
 Nobody is gonna write a compiler in their career.
-Take Nand2Tetris Part 2 instead.
+If you want to write a "fun compiler" take Nand2Tetris Part 2 instead.
+You'll probably have to write a simple parser at some point in your life though, so you can take the beginning part (regex, FSMs, parsing).

 ### <a name="debug"></a> Software Debugging
 https://www.udacity.com/course/software-debugging--cs259
 ### <a name="test"></a> Software Testing